Skip to content

 Short answers, pulled from the story.

-A fire regime describes the pattern, frequency, and intensity of bushfires that prevail in an area over long periods.
-This concept serves as an integral part of fire ecology for certain ecosystems by describing spatial and temporal patterns alongside ecosystem impacts on the landscape.
+A fire regime is the pattern, frequency, and intensity of bushfires and wildfires that prevail in an area over long periods of time.
+It is an integral part of fire ecology and describes the spatial and temporal patterns of fire on the landscape, along with fire's ecosystem impacts.